simonprovost/scikit-longitudinal/docs/API/estimators/ensemble/lexico_gradient_boosting.md

   - **Ribeiro, C. and Freitas, A., 2020, December.** A new random forest method for longitudinal data regression using a lexicographic bi-objective approach.
 In 2020 IEEE Symposium Series on Computational Intelligence (SSCI).

 Here is the initial Python implementation of the Gradient Boosting algorithm: [Gradient Boosting Sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html#sklearn.ensemble.GradientBoostingClassifier)
-As well as the implementation we are using: [Starboost Gradient Boosting](https://maxhalford.github.io/starboost/#classification)